 Your treatment will depend on the stage and severity of your gum disease.
 It can include both in-office and at-home procedures and products.
 Options may include:

-- Antibacterial rinses: For early-stage gingivitis or chronic gum disease, we may recommend the use of an antibacterial rinse at home.
-We will prescribe you a medical rinse that is much better at treating gum disease than just using mouthwash.
+- Antibacterial rinses: We may recommend using an antibacterial rinse at home for early-stage gingivitis or chronic gum disease.
+We will prescribe you a medical rinse that treats gum disease better than just mouthwash.

 - Scaling and root planing: This more intense cleaning procedure will remove tartar and plaque built up along the tooth roots and gum line.
 It will promote new gum tissue to grow faster.

-- Laser dentistry: A soft tissue laser can be used to address damaged or disease gum tissue with less pain, bleeding, or recovery time.
+- Laser dentistry: A soft tissue laser can address damaged or diseased gum tissue with less pain, bleeding, or recovery time.
 The dental laser will stimulate the natural healing process.

-- Oral surgery: For advanced cases of periodontitis, oral surgery for damaged areas of tissue may be necessary.
+- Oral surgery: For advanced cases of periodontitis, oral surgery for damaged tissue areas may be necessary.